ErrorxCode/docs/clorabase/documents/database.md

 **Note** : You need to manually check for the `return` value of `data.get("age")`, as it could be null if some document does not contain that value.

 ## ClorographDB
+This is another nosql database from clorabase.
+[Clorograph](https://github.com/Clorabase/ClorographDB) is a graph database that stores data in form of graphs and trees.
+The data stored is a plain java object POJO.
+To know about this database, check the [wiki](https://github.com/Clorabase/ClorographDB/wiki)

 First off all, read about the **Graphs & trees**  [here](https://github.com/Clorabase/ClorographDB/wiki)